Study Information

 November 15 (application non-visa students)

-Application Procedure at UP/Faculty of Arts:
+Application Procedure at the Faculty of Arts UP:

-Application procedure at the Faculty of Arts:
+Application procedure at the Faculty of Arts

 Academic Calendar